From Empty Suit to Authentic Life

 But internally, something didn’t align.

-- A sense of needing to hold everything together.
+- striving to hold everything together

 I became increasingly anxious, exhausted and disconnected, though I continued to function.